dromotherm/documentation/pages/themis/add1wire/1wire.md

 ## the Emonpi RJ45 connector
 The emonPI embed an RJ45 port for connecting single-wire temperature sensors.
-The 1wire sensor has to be connected through pins 4 and 5.
+The DS18B20P has to be connected through pins 4 and 5.
+If using a classic DS18B20, also plan to use pin 2 for 5V power.

 ![emonpiRJ45 connector](emonpiRJ45connector.jpg)